input-output-hk/iohk-monitoring-framework/CONTRIBUTING.md

 Submitting PRs
 --------------

-Pull requests should be opened against `develop`.
+Pull requests should be opened against `master`.

 a) Please describe the PR in as much detail as would be necessary to understand the code changes, and make sure the description is consistent with the changes introduced.